AndrusGerman/AndrusGerman/README.md

 ## ❯ AndrusCodex

-I'm Andrus, a software engineer 💻 currently working at LinkoSoftware I am passionate to learn and try new things.
+I'm Andrus, a software engineer 💻
+I am passionate to learn and try new things.
 Tech geek and latest news, with anything that has wires lights or a simple circuit board.